Canadian CEOs Made $1.16 Billion in 2021—a New Record for C-suite Salaries

-Did you get a raise last year?
+Did you get a raise in 2021?
 If you’re an executive at one of Canada’s largest companies, chances are you enjoyed a hefty pay bump.

 CEOs at the 100 biggest Canadian businesses listed on the Toronto Stock Exchange took home combined pay totalling $1.16 billion in 2021—a 32 per cent increase from the $877 million the year prior, according to an analysis by The Globe and Mail and consulting firm Global Governance Advisors.
 The median CEO pay package—which includes a base salary, annual bonus and stock awards—rose to $9.13 million in 2021, up 23 per cent from 2020.
 In comparison, the CEOs saw a 1.4 per cent pay bump from 2019 to 2020 when Covid first hit.

 Philip Fayer, the CEO of payment processing company Nuvei, topped the list with a stock-heavy pay package valued at just over $140 million.
 The second top earner was Patrick Dovigi, CEO of waste management company GFL Environmental, at $43.4 million.

 The reason for the compensation increases was largely due to a strong stock market and corporate gains, bouncing back from the worst days of the pandemic, says David Macdonald, senior economist at the research institute Canadian Centre for Policy Alternatives, or CCPA.
 Out of the listed companies in the report, the median stock price increase was 30 per cent in the past fiscal year, which was reflected in CEOs bank accounts: The median stock award was worth $4.77 million for execs, up almost nine per cent from 2020.